Joearrowsmith/AlgoSoc-Sessions/README.md

 - A simple momentum strategy looking at the cross over of two moving averages.

 ### agent_2_risk_managed_macd.py
 - A momentum strategy with some risk measures.
-Inherits the base rules from simple MACD and implements a stop loss and take profit on top.
+Inherits the base rules from simple MACD and implements a static stop loss and take profit on top.

+### agent_3_risk_managed_macd.py
+- A momentum strategy with some risk measures.
+Inherits the base rules from simple MACD and implements a dynamic stop loss if the asset becomes too volatile.

 ### build_dataset.py
 - A function to collect your own data using the live datastream from the pedlar server.